Man shot by San Bernardino police during struggle captured on video

 SAN BERNARDINO, Calif.
-(KABC) -- An officer-involved shooting outside a liquor store in San Bernardino was captured on camera, with the officer firing several rounds at point-blank range.
+(KABC) -- An officer-involved shooting outside a liquor store in San Bernardino was captured on camera, with the officer firing several rounds at a man at point-blank range.

 The shooting occurred outside the King Tut Liquor store near the intersection of Baseline Street and Waterman Avenue at about 11:30 p.m.
 Thursday.